Malani Bulathsinhala: Musical career

 Bulathsinhala specialised in Indian classical and Oriental music.
 Bulathsinhala's first song to be aired on the radio was "Yala Yala Yala Yamu Saththu Balanna", a collaboration with Graeme Leonardos.
 Her first music teacher was Kamalini Perera.
 She joined the Lama Pitiya program at Sri Lanka Broadcasting Corporation (SLBC) as B. S. Malani.
 She later graduated from the State Song and Music College of Fine Arts before going to India to specialize in music at Bhatkhande Music Institute Deemed University.
 After returning to Sri Lanka, she became a school music teacher.

 During this period, she sang "Sanda Madale Sita" while participating in the Prabodha Gee radio program.
 She was also involved with the songs "Thun Ruwane Saranai", "Pipena Malakata" and "Himi Sanaramara", and wrote several duets with other singers, including "Dam Patin La" with Gunadasa Kapuge.

 Death

-During a 2001 tour in the United States, Bulathsinhala was found dead in the bathroom of the residence of Sri Lanka consul Tissa Wijeratne.
+Bulathsinhala had traveled to the United States by herself in March 2001 for a series of concerts in areas of the country with a large Sri Lankan diaspora.
+Her final performance was in Staten Island, a borough of New York City known for having the largest Sri Lankan community in the United States.

+Bulathsinhala was staying at the residence of Sri Lankan consul Tissa Wijeratne in Los Angeles, California.
+While readying for her concert performance there, Bulathsinhala was found dead in the bathroom.
+It is believed that her death was caused by anaphylaxis, brought on by an allergic reaction from using a hair dye she was unfamiliar with.
 She was 51 years old.

-It is believed that her death was caused by anaphylaxis brought on by an allergic reaction to hair dye.
+A post-mortem examination conducted by the Los Angeles County Coroner's Office ruled out the possibility of foul play, as was speculated by the media in Sri Lanka at the time.
+Tissue and blood samples were taken and examined by forensic pathologist Dr. Louis Pena.
+Coroner Barbara Nelson stated that Bulathsinhala's body did not have any external injuries indicating any fall, assault, or signs of an electric shock.

+A Buddhist funeral offering (pansakula ceremony) in commemoration of Bulathsinhala was organized by the staff of the Sri Lankan Consul Generals Office and presided over by Walpola Piyananda Thero.
+Her body was repatriated to Sri Lanka on the night of 1 April 2001.
+It arrived and was taken to her home in Mattegoda on 2 April for family viewing, before being placed at the Lionel Wendt Art Centre on 4 April for public respects.
+The funeral took place that same day at Borella General Cemetery in Colombo.
+Her gravestone features a photo of her, with a sculpture of a veena atop it.